libxsmm/libxsmm/README.md

 **What is the background of the name "LIBXSMM"?** The "MM" stands for Matrix Multiplication, and the "S" clarifies the working domain i.e., Small Matrix Multiplication.
 The latter also means the name is neither a variation of "MXM" nor an eXtreme Small Matrix Multiplication but rather about Intel Architecture (x86) - and no, the library is 64&#8209;bit (only).
 The spelling of the name might follow the syllables of libx\\/smm, libx'smm, or libx&#8209;smm.

-**What is a small matrix-matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)<sup>1/3</sup> \<= 80 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
+**What is a small matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)<sup>1/3</sup> \<= 80 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 However the code generator only generates code up to the specified [threshold](#auto-dispatch).
 Raising the threshold may not only generate excessive amounts of code (due to unrolling in M and K dimension), but also miss to implement a tiling scheme to effectively utilize the L2 cache.
 For problem sizes above the configurable threshold, LIBXSMM is falling back to BLAS.

+**What about "medium-sized" matrix multiplication?** A more recent addition are GEMM routines (`libxsmm_omp_?gemm`) which are parallelized using OpenMP ("omp").
+These routines are leveraging the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but implementing a tile-based multiplication scheme i.e., a scheme which is supposedly suitable for larger problem sizes.
+The terminology "medium-sized" is because there is no claim about reaching a performance level e.g., similar to a vendor-supplied BLAS library.
+However, please note that the (original) idea of only aiming for "medium-sized" matrix multiplications is not necessarily true going forward.

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against [Intel&#160;MKL&#160;11.2](https://registrationcenter.intel.com/en/forms/?productid=2558) (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (`env MKL_VERBOSE=1 ./workload > verbose.txt`).
 The collected output is the starting point for evaluating the problem sizes as imposed by the workload (`grep -a "MKL_VERBOSE DGEMM" verbose.txt | cut -d, -f3-5`).